Deploying Rapidflare

 maxRows | number | Maximum visible rows for the search input.
 Default: 1.
 Set maxRows higher than minRows for a multiline, auto-expanding textarea-style input. |

 autoFocus | boolean | Whether to auto-focus the search input when mounted.
-Optional. |
+Default: false. |

-searchClickUrl | string | Required for a complete flow.
-Must be the page URL where you mount the Full Page Widget (type: 'inline').
+searchUrl | string | Required for a complete flow.
+Must be the page URL where you mount the Full Page Widget (type: 'full-page').
 Receives prompt and autoSubmit as above. |

-searchClickOpenNewTab | boolean | If true, the send link opens in a new tab; if false, the same tab.
-Default: true. |
+searchNewTab | boolean | If true, the send link opens in a new tab; if false, the same tab.
+Default: false. |

 aiSuggestionsDisabled | boolean | If true, disables typeahead ghost text and the LLM suggestions popover.
 Default: false (suggestions enabled). |